-The distribution of trips made by private (light) vehicle to and from the Camellia-Rosehill Precinct on an average weekday was estimated through a review of outputs from the Strategic Travel Model (STM) between the modelled years 2021 and 2041, provided by TfNSW.
+The distribution of trips made by private (light) vehicle to and from the Camellia-Rosehill Precinct on an average weekday was estimated by a strategic transport review undertaken by Transport for NSW.
 Travel movements have been assumed as follows:

-- 22 per cent of vehicles are expected to use the Clyde Street access, which connects to Victoria Road, a major link to enable travel to and from suburbs located north of the Precinct, such as to the Hills District, Northern Suburbs or Lower North Shore areas.
-Key suburbs accessed by this route include Castle Hill, Macquarie Park, and Chatswood - 24 per cent of vehicles are expected to travel to and from Parramatta, Sydney's secondary CBD located less than two kilometres west of the Precinct.
-These vehicles are assumed to primarily use the Grand Avenue access - 34 per cent of vehicles are expected to use the proposed new access onto the M4 Western Motorway, which would be used for travel to and from suburbs within
+• Eight per cent of vehicles are expected to use the Clyde Street access, which connects to Victoria Road, a major link to enable travel to and from suburbs located north of the Precinct.
+The road connects Parramatta to the Northern Suburbs and Lower North Shore areas.
+Key suburbs accessed by this route include Ermington, Ryde and Rozelle

-- the Greater Western Sydney region such as Blacktown and Penrith, or suburbs located in the east, including Strathfield, the Inner West region, and the Sydney CBD - Seven per cent of vehicles are expected to access Parramatta Road via either the Grand Avenue or Wentworth Street accesses.
-The road which would service similar travel directs to M4 Western Motorway, allowing vehicles to access the east and the west - 25 per cent of vehicles would use the Carnarvon Street access to Silverwater Road for travel to and from the north and south, accessing suburbs within the Hills District, Northern Sydney as well as Sydney's south-west regions.
+- Five per cent of vehicles are expected to travel to and from the north of the Precinct via James Ruse Drive, accessed through Grand Avenue.
+This route will connect to the Hills District via Northmead - 11 per cent of vehicles are expected to travel to and from Parramatta, Sydney's secondary CBD located less than two kilometres west of the Precinct.
+These vehicles are assumed to primarily use the Grand Avenue access and travel via Hassall Street - 50 per cent of vehicles are expected to use the proposed new access onto the M4 Western Motorway, which would be used for travel to and from suburbs within the Greater Western Sydney region such as Blacktown and Penrith, or suburbs located in the east, including Strathfield, the Inner West region, and the Sydney CBD - 16 per cent of vehicles are expected to access Parramatta Road via either the Grand Avenue or Wentworth Street accesses.
+The road which would service similar travel directs to M4 Western Motorway, allowing vehicles to access the east and the west - 10 per cent of vehicles would use the Carnarvon Street access to Silverwater Road for travel to and from the north and south, accessing suburbs within the Hills District, Northern Sydney as well as Sydney's south-west regions.
 Key suburbs accessed through Silverwater Road include Castle Hill, Hornsby and Carlingford to the north, and Auburn, Bankstown, and Liverpool to the south.